peterzieba/5Vpld/atmel-fitters/README.md

 # Overview
 Fitting, perhaps more commonly known as "place and route" is the stage that translates the logic into the physical hardware available on a given device.

-Most simpler devices in WinCUPL do not use an external fitter executable -- WinCUPL directly produces a .JED file for these.
+Most simple devices in WinCUPL do not use an external fitter executable -- The CUPL compiler directly produces a .JED file for these using only its device library.

 The following CPLD devices are unique in that they require fitters that are provided by Atmel and bundled with Atmel WinCUPL in order to ultimately produce a .JED file:
 * ATF1500